-Politecnico instructors for summer STEM courses
+Politecnico professors for summer STEM courses

 Allow us to introduce the team of professors and researchers who make up the teaching staff of our STEM courses organized by Politecnico di Milano in June and aimed at high school students.